Traversing combinatorial 0/1-polytopes via optimization: Prefix graphs and history-free implementation

 We note that in both problems, the set~$X$ of bitstrings may be given implicitly via some other parameter; recall Table~\ref{tab:01poly}.

 \begin{theorem} Let $G=(X,E)$ be a prefix graph, and suppose that problems~\upright{A} and~\upright{B} can be solved in time~$t_{\upright{A}}$ and~$t_{\upright{B}}$, respectively.
-Then for any tiebreaking rule and any initial vertex~$\tx$, Algorithm~\upright{G\sss{}} computes a genlex Hamilton path on~$G$ starting at~$\tx$ with delay~$\cO(t_{\upright{A}}+t_{\upright{B}})$. \end{theorem}
+Then for every tiebreaking rule and every initial vertex~$\tx$, Algorithm~\upright{G\sss{}} computes a genlex Hamilton path on~$G$ starting at~$\tx$ with delay~$\cO(t_{\upright{A}}+t_{\upright{B}})$. \end{theorem}

 The initialization time of Algorithm~G\sss{} is $\cO(t_{\upright{A}})$, which is majorized by the delay~$\cO(t_{\upright{A}}+t_{\upright{B}})$, and the required space is the sum of the space needed to solve problems~A and~B.